LAMcGuinness/Milestone1-Bluebells/README.md

     - In the sessions section can see the times clearly for the two sessions available Monday to Friday.
     - There is also a link to the pdf of the term timetable for the current school year.
 This opens in a new tab.

+#### Parent already using this school
+* Wants to be able to find contact numbers incase of emergency ie running late for a pick up.
+    - Phone and email are available in the footer section on each page.

 ### Testing Functionality
 #### Checked for broken links